 - Use the OCPI rollout checklist to structure launch readiness before partner onboarding starts.

-- Compare OCPI 2.1.1 and 2.2.1 if you still need to settle module scope and version strategy.
+- See how EV Cloud supports OCPI 2.1.1 and 2.2.1 if you still need to settle module scope and version strategy.

 - Talk to EV Cloud if your team needs help with roaming architecture, hub connectivity, or phased launch support.